tldr-pages/tldr/pages/linux/caffeinate.md

 # caffeinate

-> Keep the desktop awake.
+> Prevent Linux from sleeping.
 > See also: `caffeine`.
 > More information: <https://manned.org/caffeinate.1>.